-Append content of a char*-string to another char*-string.
+Append the content of a char*-string to another char*-string - the content of s2 is appended to s1.

-Append content of a char*-string to another char*-string.
-If the total size of s1 + s2 is larger than buffer size, reallocate s1 and adjust buffer size.
+Append the content of a char*-string to another char*-string - the content of s2 is appended to s1.
+If the total size of s1 + s2 is larger than the buffer size, s1 is reallocated and adjust buffer size.
 The target string mst be allocated with alloc, the result string - unless it is zero - must be released using the release function.

 This examples appends the content of a string with arbitrary length to another string.